What happens to our recycling?

 After exactly 12 weeks, once the compost has matured, it is passed through a screen to separate smaller material from 'oversized' material.

-The small faction goes through another 4 week maturing process and the oversized fraction is put back through the process to break it down more.
+The small fraction goes through another 4 week maturing process and the oversized fraction is put back through the process to break it down more.

-At the end of the process is an organic soil conditioner, which meets all required standards to be sold as a branded Veolia product called Pro Grow.
+At the end of the process is an organic soil conditioner.

 If you are registered for the garden waste collection, you can help by making sure that non-compostable items, such as plant pots and plastic bags, are not put in with your garden waste.